Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-The supply chain for hotel rooms is subject to a medium level of risk.
-For upstream suppliers, high competition drives risk by compelling them to reduce prices to attract customers, lowering their profit margins.
-If margins get too low, it could result in financial instability that harms hotel room suppliers....
+The supply chain for hotel rooms is subject to a medium level of risk, which detracts from buyer power by increasing the risk of service disruptions and price fluctuations.
+High competition among many upstream suppliers drives risk by compelling them to reduce prices to attract customers, lowering their profit margins....
 Subscribe to learn more.